 Section 2.
 The probationary period is an important part of the Employee selection process and provides the District with an opportunity to improve the efficiency of the operation and service to the public by observing an employee's work, training and aiding an employee's adjustment to his/her new position, and by providing an opportunity to reject any employee whose performance fails to meet required standards.
-Every new employee hired into the bargaining unit shall serve a probationary period of twelve (12) full months, except that in extraordinary circumstances the probationary period may, at the discretion of the Chief or his/her designee, be extended for a total probationary period.
+Every new employee hired into the bargaining unit shall serve a probationary period of twelve (12) full months, except that in extraordinary circumstances the probationary period may, at the discretion of the Chief or his/her designee, be extended for a total probationary period not to exceed eighteen (18) months in order to fulfill the intent of the probationary period.
 During their probationary period, employees are considered "at will" and cannot challenge discipline through the grievance process.